ppedemon/Bluejelly/README.md

 I am using plain old Ant.
 Each project holding code includes a `build.xml` file either building a library or creating a distribution tarball.
 For deploying the Runtime or the Assembler, just run the default targets of the build scripts.

+## Examples

+The `samples` folder include three assembler files:

+1. `List.jas`: implentation of some classic functions on lists, such as `take` and `filter`
+2. `Fib.jas`: compute the fibonacci sequence as an infinite list, take the initial 100 elements.
+3. `Primes.jas`: compute the first 10000 primes using trail-division.